 - Laundry Products: Choose detergents and other stain removal products that are dye free and unscented.
 Studies have shown that dye is often the culprit in skin irritation.

 Best Cleaning Products for Allergen Reduction

-Unfortunately, some cleaning products can actually be irritants and cause the same symptoms–sneezing, itchy eyes and skin rashes–as an allergen.
+Unfortunately, some cleaning products can actually be irritants and cause the same symptoms as an allergen.
 Choose cleaning products that contain the fewest chemicals possible.
 It is particularly important to limit your exposure to products that include: